Wednesday, March 27, 2019 - Friday, March 29, 2019

 “This changed the way I will approach grant writing -- all for the better!”-- April 2018, Cleveland, Proposal Writing Boot Camp participant

-"I was having so much trouble writing a need statement prior to the class.
-Next, for applications—both long and short (ones that ask many questions and have a tight word limit), I struggled with knowing what grantors were looking for in each section.
+“I was having so much trouble writing a need statement prior to the class.
+Next, for applications—both long and short—I struggled with knowing what grantors were looking for in each section.
 The class really helped me understand the angle.
 Finally, I knew relationships with Funders were important but I didn’t know how to begin building them, and the class provided tangible suggestions.” -- May 2018, New York, Proposal Writing Boot Camp participant

 “I was not familiar with the LOI, so it was a useful exercise to write my own.
 The Peer Review also challenged me to look through the eyes of a funder, and get ideas for my own LOI.
 I also know when the time comes for me to write a proposal, I will know where to get the best resources!” -- June 2018, Washington D.C., Proposal Writing Boot Camp participant

 This three-day project-based immersion course focuses on the essential knowledge and skills fundraisers need to develop effective foundation proposals.
 Participants will become familiar with the key components of a competitive grant proposal to a foundation and learn best practices for developing a well-organized budget and a targeted list of foundation funding prospects.
 Participants will be encouraged to approach their proposal from the funder's perspective and to think critically about what makes a compelling pitch.

 To accommodate diversity in learning styles, the three days are grounded in project-based learning and include individual writing time, small group discussions and activities, peer review, and lectures.

 Day 1: Participants learn the structure of a grant proposal, develop a need statement, and get an overview of using the logic model framework to craft a project description and evaluation plan.
 An introduction to and review of the letter of inquiry format concludes the day.